yahiakala/pyNetica/README.rst

 Prerequisites
 -------------
-This package requires the Netica C Library (.dll or .so) but it has only been tested on Windows.
+This package requires the Netica C API Library (.dll or .so) to be inserted into the /lib folder.
+So far, it has only been tested on Windows (.dll).
 You must obtain the library yourself from www.norsys.com.
 There is a free version for download which allows you to manipulate networks of a limited size.
-Note that Netica offers two licenses for users who want to work with large networks:
+Note that Netica offers two mutually exclusive (and similarly priced) licenses for users who want to work with large networks:

-* Netica Application license
+* Netica Application license (Work through the GUI only)
-* Netica API Family license
+* Netica API Family license (C, C#, C++, Java, Matlab, Visual Basic, etc.)

 Installation
 ------------
-* Fork the repo
+* Fork the repo (or just clone if you don't want to develop)
 * Clone to your desktop
 * Navigate to the folder and in your prompt: